lucianpls/jpeg12-wasm/README.md

 # web-jpeg12
-Prototype use of jpeg 12 bit in browser, webassembly decoder
+Prototype use of jpeg 12 bit in browser, wasm decoder